 - 50 mls water

-Pre heat your oven to 180 C. Peel and core your apples.
+- Pre heat your oven to 180° C/350°F/Gas Mark 4.
+Peel and core your 1 kg apples.
 Chop into roughly 2 cm pieces.
 Place in a large saucepan.
-Add your sugar and water and heat over a medium heat for about 15 minutes and the apples are half puree.
-Stir through the butter.
+Add 15o grams sugar, 1 tsp cinnamon if using and 50 mls of water and heat over a medium heat for about 15 minutes and the apples are half puree.
+Stir through the 25 grams butter.

-Empty into your chosen baking dish and set aside.
-Put the butter and flour into a mixing bowl or the bowl of a food processor.
+- Empty into your chosen baking dish and set aside.
+Put the 100 grams of butter and 170 grams flour into a mixing bowl or the bowl of a food processor.
 Whizz the food processor until you have breadcrumbs and if rubbing the butter in by hand then rub in until you have the same.